 Scientific Director Oluf Pedersen

-MD, Dr Med Sci, Professor and specialist - authorized in endocrinology and internal medicine.
+MD, DMSc, Professor and specialist - authorized in endocrinology and internal medicine.

 Director at Novo Nordisk Foundation Center for Basic Metabolic Research, Section for Metabolic Genetics, University of Copenhagen, Denmark (DK).
 Professor of Molecular Metabolism and Metabolic Genetics, Faculty of Health and Medical Sciences, University of Copenhagen.